taylow/awaik-backend/services/task/editing/README.md

-# TaskExecutionService
+# TaskEditingService

-The `TaskEditingService` is responsible for CRUD operations on tasks.
+The `TaskEditingService` is responsible for C_UD operations on tasks.

 ## Events